We just reached 30,000 articles on this wiki! 🥳

 PC Help Screen with Mobile Elements

-• In the PC version of the game, the Help Screen uses the icons of the mobile version of the game, but the Control Screen already uses the Xbox 360 controller with buttons on the PC instead of Xbox buttons.
+• In the PC version of the game, the Help Screen uses the icons of the mobile version of the game, but the Control Screen uses an Xbox 360 controller pointing to corresponding keys on a keyboard.

 In-Game